goramartin/master-thesis/docs/papers/neural-networks-and-embeddings/06-exloring-summary-expanded-entity-embeddings-for-entity-retrieval.md

 They use entities that appear inside dbpedia abstract.
 They use links in them, since htey were added by human.

-They say it is better then query expansion or single word embeddings.
+They say it is better, then query expansion or single word embeddings.

 ## Related work